reinierdevalk/abtab/README.md

 If Python and Java are installed on your system, you must make sure that they are available in your Unix-emulating CLI -- i.e., that the Python path and Java path are on the system `PATH`.
 The Python path is usually something like `C:/Users/<Username>/AppData/Local/Programs/Python/Python<version>/` or `C:/Python<version>/`, while the Java path is usually something like `C:/Program Files/Java/jdk-<version>/bin/` (64-bit systems) or `C:/Program Files (x86)/Java/jdk-<version>/bin/` (32-bit systems).
 You can check the exact paths on your own machine.

-Note that these paths must be adapted to the Unix-style format that the CLI understands.
-Cygwin, for example, uses the prefix `/cygdrive/c/` to replace the `C:/` in the Windows path -- meaning that every `C:/...` path becomes `/cygdrive/c/...`.

 You can check which paths are on the system `PATH` as follows.

     $ echo $PATH

-If your formatted Python and Java path are not among the paths listed, you must add them to the system `PATH`.
+Note that the paths listed have been adapted to the Unix-style format that the CLI understands.
+Cygwin, for example, uses the prefix `/cygdrive/c/` to replace the `C:/` in the Windows path -- meaning that every `C:/...` path becomes `/cygdrive/c/...`.
+If your Python and Java path are not among the paths listed, you must add them to the system `PATH`.
 You do this by adding them to `.bash_profile`. `.bash_profile` is usually located in your `HOME` directory (`~/`); you can check this as follows.

     $ cd ~/
     $ ls -a